matwilso/matwilso.github.io/_posts/gpt-sim.md

 It could unify all the special-case, hand-engineered simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.

-An egg cracking, pouring out, and sizzling on a frying pan.
+A single model to simulate an egg cracking, pouring out, and sizzling on a frying pan.
 A paintbrush dipping into a bucket, dragging across the wall, and leaving a red streak of paint behind it.
 Sunlight passing through a magnifying glass, catching a pile of dry leaves on fire---a rising trail of smoke, a marshmallow cooking over the flame.
 A human stepping to the side when someone else is walking towards them, or getting mad if that someone gets too close and bumps them.